Parrows/Parrows/paper/content/response.md

 > understand why it can support direct communications between
 > nodes.
 What is the relationship between "Future" and "parEvalN"?
 Is
 > "Future" part of PArrows?

+It is not part of the class holding parEvalN, but it extends the general interface of PArrows.

 >
 > Section 6:
 >